RetroDECK/ES-DE/FAQ.md

 This is related to the two questions above, ES-DE does not perform any emulator configuration or general system configuration.
 So you would either need to configure an exit button combination inside your emulator, or use a third party tool to map for instance Alt + F4 or Command + Q to a certain button combination on your controller.
 If you use RetroArch then it's easy to setup a button combination to exit back to ES-DE, which will apply to all cores.
 Refer to the RetroArch documentation or their support channels on how to accomplish this.

+## Why does it take a long time for ES-DE to resume after I've exited a game?

+With a few notable exceptions like the Valve Steam system on all platforms and the MAME standalone emulator on Windows, ES-DE will wait for emulators and games to fully exit before it resumes.
+Some emulators take quite some time to fully exit (sometimes even after their application windows have been destroyed).
+This may make it seem as if ES-DE is hanging although it's actually waiting for the launched child process to exit.
+Another reason for a delayed resume is if a custom event script is executed on game end which itself takes a long time to run.
+If you have such a custom setup then there is a way to work around this by executing scripts as background processes, which is documented [here](INSTALL.md#custom-event-scripts).

 ## I have many games with multiple files, is there a way to show these as single entries?

 Yes this is supported for both single-disc games using a .bin/.cue structure for instance, or for multi-file/multi-disc games where .m3u files are used for emulator disc swapping.
 See the _Directories interpreted as files_ section of the [User guide](USERGUIDE.md#directories-interpreted-as-files) for details on how to configure this.